 All people registered as sex offenders must be listed and registered on either a national or state sex offender database.
 Those listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to see these offenders on the website, but bear in mind that you will not be able to get the actual address, rather the address block that they live on.

 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a docket and all of the filings and documents filed in your case.
 You can access court records online, or at Clerk of Court where the case was filed.

 Every state maintains a record of their state citizen’s criminal history.
 These state databases are connected so you can track criminal convictions from other states.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a totally different state, you might have to pay for a more complete search.

 A search of someone’s criminal history you can find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Drug Possession.